GCDigitalFellows/installdri.github.io/sections/pandas.md

 # Pandas

 [Pandas](https://pandas.pydata.org/) is the Python Data Analysis library.
-It is installed via the [conda](conda.md) package managment system.
+It is installed via the [conda](conda.md) package managment system and may already be installed in your environment.

 ## Install Pandas